jonathancross/jc-docs/Bitcoin_mobile_privacy.md

 This is by no means the only way to safely run a Bitcoin light client.

-Here are a couple other possibilities:
+Here are a few additional possibilities:

 1. Use a standard VPN or SSH tunnel to route traffic over secure connection from your mobile device to your own full node.
-2. [Electrum for Android](https://play.google.com/store/apps/details?id=org.electrum.electrum) with your own Electrum server, however this is not supported yet.
+2. Use ssh to remotely login to your full node, then use the [Bitcoin command line interface](https://bitcoin.org/en/developer-examples#transactions) to handle transactions (not user friendly).
-3. Use ssh to remotely login to your full node, then use the [Bitcoin command line interface](https://bitcoin.org/en/developer-examples#transactions) to handle transactions (not user friendly).
+3. [Electrum for Android](https://play.google.com/store/apps/details?id=org.electrum.electrum) with your own Electrum server (unfortunately this is not supported yet).

-Both options may also use Tor to further obfuscate your IP address.
+These options may also use Tor to further obfuscate your IP address.

 # FAQ